 The Sixth Amendment guarantees defendants the right to a fair trial with an unbiased jury of their peers.
-So if one of those jurors is inherently biased do to a deep-seated racist mindset, does that mean the defendant’s rights have been violated?
-The Supreme Court believes it does and so do most Vista criminal defense lawyers.
+So if one of those jurors is inherently biased due to a deep-seated racist mindset, does that mean the defendant’s rights have been violated?
+The Supreme Court believes a racist juror can prevent someone from having a fair trial do most criminal lawyers.

-This case provides a very dramatic example of the importance of selecting a top criminal defense attorney in Vista, whether you are planning to arrange a plea bargain or go to trial.
+This case provides a very dramatic example of the importance of selecting a top criminal defense attorney, whether you are planning to arrange a plea bargain or go to trial.
 One of the most important steps of a trial is the jury selection process and this is where Tharpe’s case first went wrong.
-If his lawyers recognized that the juror was racist, they could have rejected him and ensured Tharpe had a fair trial.
+If his lawyers recognized that Gattie would be a racist juror, they could have rejected him and secured Tharpe’s right to a fair trial.
 This became an even greater problem as the case was a capital crime and the jury had to vote on whether the death penalty was or was not warranted.
 As it stands, Tharpe will likely get a new trial where even if he is found guilty, the jury will once again be asked to vote on the death penalty -meaning this Supreme Court ruling could save Tharpe’s life.

 Any juror who shows bigotry based on race, ethnicity, gender or sexual orientation should be disqualified for cause.
 The bigotry doesn’t have to be against the defendant because hatred toward anyone associated with the trial can produce an unfair result.

-With stakes like this, it’s easy to see how important the right Vista criminal attorney can be to your case.
-If you have any questions or would like to schedule a free initial consultation to discuss your case, please call Peter M. Liss at (760) 643-4050 or (858) 486-3024.
+With stakes like this, it’s easy to see how important the right criminal attorney can be to your case.
+If you have any questions or would like to schedule a free initial consultation to discuss your right to a fair trial, please call Peter M. Liss at (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by Taymaz Valley